Table of Contents

 Server Locations

-Bitdefender VPN offers servers in around 115 countries.
-Eight of those countries have multiple city options: Australia, Canada, France, Germany, Japan, Spain, United Kingdom, and the United States.
+Bitdefender VPN offers access to more than 3,000 servers in 100+ countries.
+At the time of testing, eight of those countries had multiple city options: Australia, Canada, France, Germany, Japan, Spain, United Kingdom, and the United States.

 The United States alone offers about 23 different cities you can connect through, or you can select “United States Automatic” and let the app choose the best server for you.